 Most of my patients live in the suburbs of Los Angeles, and even though they live only about 70 miles away from the hospital and surgeon of choice, it still takes them 2 hours for the trip home after surgery.
 Most complain about the trip home but do not seem to be slowed in the recovery process by the trip home.
 They are usually discharged a day or two after the surgery.

-Patients that I see being discharged longer than two days post-surgery invariably had some minor complication, usually not directly related to the surgical procedure, but rather to an anesthesia-related issue, and the docs just want the patient to be monitored in the hospital for a day or two longer.
+Patients that I see being discharged longer than two days post-surgery invariably had some minor complication, usually not directly related to the surgical procedure but rather to an anesthesia-related issue, and the doctors just want the patient to be monitored in the hospital for a day or two longer.

 A surgeon performing total hip replacement surgeries becomes faster as their skill level improves.

-In the beginning, it may take a surgeon well over an hour to perform the surgery while the surgeon operating at their maximum proficiency usually completes the total hip surgery in under 1 hour.
+In the beginning, it may take a surgeon well over an hour to perform the surgery, while the surgeon operating at their maximum proficiency usually completes the total hip surgery in under an hour.

 At least that is my observation of the patients I have seen.

-For the surgeon requiring 2 hours to complete the surgery, it requires 5,000 patients to reach that magical number of 10,000 hours.
+For the surgeon requiring 2 hours to complete the surgery, it takes 5,000 patients to reach that magical number of 10,000 hours.

-At a 5-surgical-procedures a week it will take the surgeon 20 years to reach that surgeon’s maximum skill level.
+At five surgical procedures a week, it will take the surgeon 20 years to reach that surgeon’s maximum skill level.

-For the surgeon that can complete the surgery in 1 hour, it takes 10,000 hours to reach their maximum skill level, however, at 50 surgical procedures a week, it will take that surgeon less than 4 years to reach the top of their game.
+For the surgeon who can complete the surgery in 1 hour, it takes 10,000 hours to reach their maximum skill level; however, at 50 surgical procedures a week, it will take that surgeon less than 4 years to reach the top of their game.

-Personally, I would be looking for a surgeon that has at least 4 years of experience or more and has done 5,000 or more total hip replacement procedures as I could find in my area.
+Personally, I would be looking for a surgeon who has the most years of experience and has done as many total hip replacement procedures as I could find in my area.

-After seeing 40 plus years of patients receiving their total hip with a technique referred to as the posterior approach, and the last decade of seeing patients receiving their total hip replacement using the anterior approach, I personally would always choose the anterior approach.
+After seeing 40-plus years of patients receiving their total hip replacement with a technique referred to as the posterior approach, and the last decade of seeing patients receiving their total hip replacement using the anterior approach, I personally would always choose the anterior approach.

 Although research reports a slight bias toward the anterior approach in the early phase of rehabilitation, in the long run, there is very little difference in outcomes.

-My personal experience leaves me with a big basis for the anterior approach.
+My personal experience leaves me with a strong basis for the anterior approach.

-I also have had the privilege to have seen 3 patients that had a posterior approach done on one hip and an anterior approach done on the other hip.
+I have also had the privilege to have seen three patients who had a posterior approach done on one hip and an anterior approach done on the other hip.
 One is a nurse.

 All three of these patients were adamant that the anterior approach was better for them.